lucasrngl/lucasrngl/README.md

 Passionate about programming and problem solver.
 Computer Science student focused on back-end development.

-- 🛠️ My main stack is Java, Spring, SQL Server, PostgreSQL, GCP, Git
+- 🐍 My main stack is Python, Django, Flask, PostgreSQL, MongoDB, GCP, Git

-- 🍃 I also like a lot to developing with Python ^-^
+- 🛠️ I also like a lot to developing with Java and Spring

-- 📚 I'm currently learning AWS and some back-end concepts
+- 👀 I'm very interested in Web3, Blockchain, etc.

 - ✨ I love music and japanese food (●'◡'●)